 SHOCKING!
-Bigg Boss 13's Arhaan Khan Is Misusing Rashami Desai's Money & She Is Unaware Of It!
+Bigg Boss 13's Arhaan Khan Is Misusing Rashami Desai's Money And She Is Unaware Of It!

 Engagement & Marriage Proposals Are Fake!

 The source further added that all this engagement and marriage proposals are all fake!
 Well, this is quite shocking.
-It has to be recalled that the actress Amrita Dhanoa had recently filed police complaint against him for not returning her money.
+It has to be recalled that actress Amrita Dhanoa had recently filed a police complaint against him for not returning her money.
 She has also accused him of cheating on her several times while they were in a relationship.
-She also felt that he was using Rashami and his relationship with her is just a drama!
+Amrita also felt that he was using Rashami and his relationship with her is just drama!
 So, was Amrita right about Arhaan?

 Well, it has to be seen what all will be revealed about Arhaan on the controversial reality show.